kinecosystem/kin-ecosystem-sdk-docs/docs/migration_android.md

 2. **The Old Blockchain account is "deactivated" -** Deactivating an account ("burning") means the account can no longer earn or spend Kins.
-However, the account's last known balance and transaction history are still avialable.
+However, the account's last known balance and transaction history are still available.

 3. **The Kin Blockchain account is funded -**
 Once we've "burned" the old account, we can safely fund the new account with the last known account balance.